Krokop/cv/index.md

 **From 08/2013 to 03/2015**

 Description: The main goal of project was to accept payments from customers and pay for the services they had chosen.
-Terminal was responsible for accepting cash, validation user requisites, and sending information to the server.
+Terminals were responsible for accepting cash, validation user requisites, and sending information to the server.
 Server was responsible for working with terminals: getting payments, monitoring, sending updates.
-One of the main requirement was to fault tolerance.
+One of the main requirements was to fault tolerance.
 On terminal side we used NodeJS, and JavaScript, on server side - Python and Django.

 Languages: Python, JavaScript.
 Tools: Django, MySQL, NodeJS, Redis, HTML, CSS, JavaScript, jQuery, Ajax, PostgreSQL, nginx, uWSGI, Bootstrap